Welcome to the Sault Tribe EDC

 The second economic development arm to take shape was the Sault Tribe EDC’s Commercial Development tier.
 Commercial Development oversees all non-gaming Sault Tribe Enterprises wholly owned by the Sault Tribe of Chippewa Indians.
 The Sault Tribe EDC has seen recent growth in this portfolio, with new businesses acquired, startups launched, in addition to traditional tribal business operations.

 The third arm to develop under the Sault Tribe EDC was the Business Development tier.
-The business development branch was first created to provide business support to Sault Tribe member-owned businesses.
+The business development branch was first created to provide business support to Sault Tribe citizen-owned businesses.
 As the Sault Tribe EDC activities have progressed, it became apparent that with a nation of more than 44,000 Sault Ste.
-Marie Tribe of Chippewa Indians members, many entrepreneurs and business owners already existed worldwide.
+Marie Tribe of Chippewa Indians citizens, many entrepreneurs and business owners already existed worldwide.

 Our primary objectives include